 Counseling and Psychological Services

 Students at the University of La Verne can seek counseling and psychological services to assist with anxiety and stress management, adjustment issues, mental health treatment, eating disorder or substance abuse, or any other mental or emotional health issue that may be concerning you.
 Students can make an appointment or call or visit for crisis support.
-Services are free for students who have University Student Medical Insurance and just $20 per visit for all other students.
+Services are free to all students (undergraduate, graduate, adult, regional on-line campuses).

-The Office of Career Services and Professional Development provides professional development instruction and career-oriented support to ensure University of La Verne students graduate with the skills necessary to succeed in their chosen profession(s).
+The Career Center provides professional development instruction and career-oriented support to ensure University of La Verne students graduate with the skills necessary to succeed in their chosen profession(s).
 We offer workshops on job-search skills, job placement and internship services, and one-on-one assistance with mock interviews and resume and cover letter reviews for all undergraduate, graduate, and regional campus students.